-Each academic year, assuming funding is available, the American Democracy Project (ADP) at University of Central Missouri invites interested faculty, staff and students to submit grant proposals consistent with its Purpose and Goals.
+Each academic year, assuming funding is available, the American Democracy Project (ADP) at University of Central Missouri invites interested faculty, staff and students to submit grant proposals consistent with ideals of ADP.
 There are no restrictions on the format of proposed projects.
-The grant provides funding for activities which are consistent with the purpose and goals of ADP, and which help to encourage, promote, and/or develop civic engagement at UCM.
+The grant provides funding for activities which help to encourage, promote, and/or develop civic engagement at UCM.

 Faculty, staff, and student organizations may apply for the grant.